-The 2021 European Championship is the 36th European Championship.
-It is being held in Turin, Italy from September 12 to September 19, 2021.
+The 2021 European Championship was the 36th European Championship.
+It was held in Turin, Italy from September 12 to September 19, 2021.
 It is the largest European Championship to date, with an expansion of four teams (to 16) from 2019, the first expansion since 1997.
 All twelve teams return from 2019 ( Austria, Belgium, Croatia, Czech Republic, France, Germany, United Kingdom, Israel, Italy, Netherlands, Spain and Sweden) plus the four victors of the 2021 European Championship Qualifiers ( Greece, Russia, Slovakia and Ukraine).
 Greece and Russia had played as recently as 2016 and Ukraine had last appeared in 2010, while Slovakia was a newcomer.

 Also see 2021 European Championship (Rosters)

 - Czech Republic 6, Sweden 1.
 RF Marek Chlup goes 3 for 3 with two doubles, two runs and a RBI in his Czech national team debut, while veteran CF Matěj Hejma drives in three and Boris Bokaj allows one run in seven for the win.
 SS Daniel Johnson drives in C Markus Melendez with the only Swedish run, while Jakob Syrén takes the loss.